 A. The "capitol buildings repair fund" is created.
-To this fund shall be transferred, after payments required by Section 1 of this 1997 act to the New Mexico finance authority, all income, including distributions from the land grant permanent fund, derived from lands granted to the state by the United States congress for legislative, executive and judicial public buildings.
+To this fund shall be transferred all income, including earnings on investments, derived from lands granted to the state by the United States congress for legislative, executive and judicial public buildings.
 Two percent of this fund shall be transferred annually to a "state capitol maintenance fund", hereby created, as a special perpetual fund for the upkeep and maintenance of the capitol renovation and capitol grounds.